 The all-new Mercedes GLB 200 nor the GLB 220d is nowhere near the juicier GLB 35.
 Compared to the latter’s aurally satisfying exhaust note and Speedy Gonzales on-road behaviour, the GLB 200 falls short, and quite significantly, if I may add.

-We will have the Mercedes GLB 220d AMG Line Premium Plus as well as the GLB 200 AMG Line Premium in Singapore with us in May 2020.
+Check out our imported Mercedes GLB 220d AMG Line Premium Plus as well as the GLB 200 AMG Line Premium.

 More information about the Mercedes GLB class can be found here.